 Most scientists agree that, at a minimum, it’s possible to maintain muscle mass while fasting.
 You don’t need to burn muscle instead of fat, nor will your body automatically burn muscle while fasting.

 It’s possible to lose a bit of muscle mass when you fast, as you also lose water weight and visceral fat.
 However, it’s more likely you’ll maintain muscle mass rather than lose or gain it.
 And with the proper plan in place, you can intermittently fast and build muscle.
+If you want to make sure you have the right fasting plan in mind, take our quiz and be 100% sure that your fasting plan suits your needs.

 How to Intermittent Fast and Build Muscle